Drew keeps on getting better.

 SOLIDWORKS supports the following paper sizes by default:

 Starting from this version, Drew supports portrait versions of all these standard paper sizes.
-Drew recognizes the size of the sheet and is able to AutoFit views and tables like it always does.
+Drew recognizes the size of the sheet and is able to AutoFit views and tables.

 After starting a new drawing in the SpaceX company style, the menu for the new drawing looks like this: